 - Preheat your oven.
 Grease a large baking dish with nonstick cooking spray.

 - Slice a loaf of King’s Hawaiian Rolls across the middle to form two slabs.
 Keep the rolls connected and place one hand firmly on top of the rolls to make it easier to cut.
 Remove the top half and load up the bottom half with the fillings.
-I love using Hawaiian bread for these sliders because they are a little sweet which pairs well with the ham, and they are so soft and fluffy but become a little crispy on the bottom from the butter as they bake.
+I love using Hawaiian bread for these sliders because they are a little sweet which pairs well with the ham, and they are so soft and fluffy but become a little crispy on the outside from the butter as they bake.

-- Layer fillings on the bottom half of the hawaiian bread.
+- Layer fillings on the bottom half of the Hawaiian bread.
 Provolone first, them lots of sliced ham, then mozzarella cheese.
 I prefer to purchase fresh from the deli at the grocery store but you could pick up the prepackaged slices, too.

 - Replace the top half of the rolls and make the garlic butter with melted butter, minced garlic, fresh chopped parsley and Worcestershire sauce.
 Brush that mixture over the tops of the rolls, letting it drip down the sides and into the cracks.
 This will give you those deliciously crispy edges as the ham and cheese sliders bake.